sebschlicht/mw-extension-MOOC/README.md

 ## Technical Information

-Technically this extension introduces a namespace (*Course*) where courses can be stored.
+Technically a course in the *Course* namespace is a page with the content model `mooc-item` (format: *JSON*) that is defined by this extension.

-Courses that have been created using this extension still are pages using a new content model `mooc-item` which is based on *JSON*.
+Though possible in principle, this extension does not fully work without JavaScript on user-side.

 ## Files